-After trying out one of the Mystery Tours last summer, I was thrilled to be invited to travel with National Holidays to the British Grand Prix at Silverstone.
+After trying out a National Holidays Mystery Tour last summer, I was thrilled to be invited to travel with National Holidays again – this time to the British Grand Prix at Silverstone.
 It’s one of the year’s top sporting events, and our weekend started bright and early in Manchester city centre.

 There were a total of 20 National Holidays coaches making the journey down to Silverstone, with two leaving from the centre of Manchester.

 Our driver, Paul, checked our luggage into the secure storage on the coach, and Lyle and I made our way to our reserved seats.
 Usually when we travel together, I’m driving the car so I have to concentrate on the road.
 So it was nice for us to be able to chat and relax together during the journey this time.

 We had a few more stops around the local area before we headed down the motorway, with a short rest break at services along the way.

 Travelling in Comfort on a National Holidays Coach